 where $d_1\ne0$ and $d_0=c+d_1\ne0$.
 Thus, we obtained a general solution of the geodesic equations on the $x^0,x^1$ plain depending on two integration constants $C^1\ne0$ and $d_1$.
 Note that for

 the general type geodesic is a straight line $x^0=x^1/C^1$.

-Timelike geodesics of general type for the naked singularity in Fig.~\ref{Liouville}{\em a}, $c=1$, $C^1=1/2$, and different positive $d_1>0$ are shown in Fig.~\ref{LiouvilleGeo1}{\it b}.
+Time-like geodesics of general type for the naked singularity in Fig.~\ref{Liouville}, $c=1$, $C^1=1/2$, and different positive $d_1>0$ are shown in Fig.~\ref{LiouvilleGeo1}{\it b}.
 For $d_1=1/3$ the geodesic is the straight line.
 Sure, one has to add geodesics obtained by reflection of space coordinate $x^1\to-x^1$ due to the $\pm$ sign in Eq.~(\ref{ejdhtd}).

-Timelike geodesics for $c=1$ and negative $d_1<0$ are drawn in Fig,~\ref{LiouvilleGeo2}.
+Time-like geodesics for $c=1$ and negative $d_1<0$ are drawn in Fig,~\ref{LiouvilleGeo2}.
 Fig.~\ref{LiouvilleGeo2}{\em a} shows general type geodesics for $C^1=1/2$ and different values of $d_1<0$, the numbers denoting the values of $d_1$.
-They are obtained by gluing two branches from Fig.~\ref{LiouvilleGeo2}{\em a} at the points where they touch singular solutions.
+They are obtained by gluing two branches from Fig.~\ref{LiouvilleGeo2}{\em a} at the points, where they touch singular solutions.
 The latter are vertical lines in Fig.~\ref{LiouvilleGeo2}{\em b} enveloping general type geodesics of the same $d_1$ but different values of $C^1$.